Italian high style and the best military discount and benefits program around has come to the Caribbean on MSC cruise ships.

-- MSC’s military discount can be applied to every cabin in military members group, including cabin of parents, in-laws, children, spouses
+- MSC’s military discount (up to 10% off!) can be applied to every cabin in military members group, including cabin of parents, in-laws, children, spouses

-- military members get special, private cancellation policy: future cruise credit if a military member has to cancel anytime up to 15 days before cruise due to redeployment!
+- military members get special, private cancellation policy: future cruise credit if a military member has to cancel anytime up to 15 days before cruise due to redeployment or revocation.